Three-time winners Germany will stage the UEFA European Championship in 2024.

-Germany was chosen to stage the 17th edition of the UEFA European Championship at a UEFA Executive Committee meeting in Nyon on 27 September 2018; Turkey was the only other nation that bid to hold UEFA EURO 2024.
+Germany was chosen to stage the 17th edition of the UEFA European Championship at a UEFA Executive Committee meeting in Nyon on 27 September 2018.
+Turkey was the only other nation that bid to hold UEFA EURO 2024.
 West Germany hosted the 1988 edition, but this will be the first time Germany has staged the UEFA European Championship since reunification.
-The 2006 FIFA World Cup also took place in Germany.
+The 2006 FIFA World Cup also took place in the country.

 Host venues are as follows:

 Munich: Munich Football Arena (67,000)

 The ten venues chosen to host games at the tournament include nine of the stadiums used at the 2006 World Cup plus the Düsseldorf Arena.

 Uniquely, the Munich Football Arena will be staging matches for the second EURO in succession; Bayern München's home ground was one of 11 arenas that hosted games at UEFA EURO 2020.

 When is EURO 2024?

 The UEFA EURO 2024 final tournament is scheduled to take place from 14 June to 14 July 2024.